Adult, Professional, and Higher Education

 APHE Master’s of Education Program - Program Structure

-In consultation with their advisor, students choose a specific focus area in either adult education, professional education or higher education.
+In consultation with their advisor, students choose a specific focus area in either adult, professional and higher education, or instructional design and technology.
 Courses are offered in an online (web) format for students who have additional commitments such as child and family care and/or inflexible work schedules.
 The online (web) format follows the same rigorous curricula as brick-and-mortar options, leading to similar advancement opportunities for our graduates.
 The program also offers face-to-face format for those students who have the flexibility and may prefer to attend in person.
-The APHE Master's program offer these specializations:

 Adult education spans a variety of areas.
 Individuals may choose to work with learners who are developing basic skills in literacy or high school equivalency programs.
 Adult educators design and implement programs in community-based organizations such as non-profits, museums, or community recreation centers.
 Adult educators work in correctional facilities to help individuals develop life and employment skills.
 Despite the disparate nature of these positions, they have a core skill set.
 Educators in these areas have a strong understanding of adult learning and development theories, they understand how to utilize a variety of instructional methods that are appropriate for their content and population, and they understand how to effectively design and evaluate programs.